Hollywood, La-La-Land founded in the heart of City of Angels…

 The film starring, Frank Powell, Arthur V. Johnson, Marion Leonard was a historical dramatization of Mexican era of California in the early 19th century.

-This D. W. Griffith director venture was 17-minute silent movie which was released on 10th March 1910.
-The success of the film made other filmmakers heading down to the west and setting up shops.
-On 6th May 2004, in honor of the movie, a monument was erected at 1713 Vine Street, just north of Hollywood Boulevard.
-The film which was once considered as lost was viewed by the public after 94 years.
+This D. W. Griffith director venture was 17-minute silent movie which released on 10th March 1910.
+Consequently, success of the film made other filmmakers heading down to the west and setting up shops.
+On 6th May 2004, in honor of the movie, a monument erected at 1713 Vine Street, just north of Hollywood Boulevard.
+The film which was once considered as lost, viewed by the public after 94 years.

 According to industry myth, the First Film made in Hollywood was Cecil B. Demille’s “The Squaw Man” released in 1914, when its Director decided last minute to shoot in Los Angeles,